samus-io/tablab-steps/steps/affUMVnBBUP5VSjFkxwgFsWDEQiKNTEOABJ/en/README.md

 ## IDOR via method-based explotation

-* Applications may implement differing access controls for different HTTP methods, leading to bypass vulnerabilities.
+* Applications may implement different access controls for different HTTP methods, leading to bypass vulnerabilities.
 * Modifying the request to use a different HTTP method, such as POST, might bypass access controls:

   ```http